Euro zone bond yields steady ahead of ECB meeting

 Focus is also on whether the bank will expand purchases to include "fallen angels" - companies that have lost their investment-grade ratings during the coronavirus crisis.

-Most euro zone bond yields were marginally changed in early trade.
-Germany's 10-year bond yield was up 1 basis point to -0.34%, near seven-week highs.
-Italian 10-year yields were near one-week highs at 1.55%.
+Most euro zone bond yields were only marginally changed ahead of the meeting.
+Germany's 10-year yield was steady at -0.35%, near seven-week highs.
+Italian 10-year yields were at one-week highs of 1.58%.

+Whether or not the ECB increases the size of asset purchases will be particularly important for Italy, as the bank has kept a lid on the country's borrowing costs by buying a much larger share of its debt than normal under such purchase schemes, and BTPs are currently pricing in expectations of additional purchases.

-In the primary market, France is due to sell up to 11 billion euros of bonds due 2030 and 2052 via an auction.
+In the primary market, France raised 11 billion euros via an auction of 2030 and 2052 bonds.

+Greece is likely to tap bond markets for the third time this year in the coming months, Finance Minister Christos Staikouras said on Thursday.

+Government officials told Reuters in May that the country plans at least two more bond issues by the end of the year, adding to the 4.5 billion euros it has already raised via 15- and 7-year sales.

 The German government agreed a new 130 billion euro stimulus package on Wednesday to be delivered this year and next year, adding to efforts to speed up the country's recovery form the coronavirus.